- Standards >

 A circular economy will deliver social and economic benefits, as well as the obvious environmental advantages.
 However, the changes will be significant and noticeable by all.
 It is for this reason that consensus and buy-in is attained from the wider public via consultation and engagement.
 NSAI will continue to help in this regard by promoting engagement from industry experts in the drafting of circular economy standards at the international and European levels, and by giving all members of the public opportunities to comment and provide input through regular public consultations of draft standards.

 At the European level, within CEN, there is a technical committee TC 350 which deals with the sustainability of construction works.
-This committee had published documents such as EN 15643:2021 Sustainability of construction works – Framework for assessment of buildings and civil engineering works and EN 15978:2011 Sustainability of construction works – Assessment of environmental performance of buildings – Calculation method among others, all of which have been adopted as Irish standards by NSAI.
+This committee had published documents such as I.S.
+EN 15643:2021 Sustainability of construction works – Framework for assessment of buildings and civil engineering works and I.S.
+EN 15978:2011 Sustainability of construction works – Assessment of environmental performance of buildings – Calculation method among others, all of which have been adopted as Irish standards by NSAI.

 In addition, under CEN/TC 350, a new sub-committee (CEN/TC 350/SC 1) was established in 2021 to produce standards in the field of circular economy in the built environment, specifying principles, guidelines, and requirements to facilitate the transition to a more sustainable circular economy in all stages of current and subsequent life cycles, from design to de-construction and end-of-life scenarios.
 Both new and current construction projects will be subject to these guidelines.